M1raculous/discordbot/README.md

 # Info
-This is a Discord Bot for Fivem, it includes ticket system & more.
+This is a Discord Bot TEMPLATE :D

 # Credit
 I've made the Discord bot, therefore you SHALL NOT TAKE CREDIT, for my work, or DELETE "watermarks, credits etc."